Abdallah Sima: Who is Senegal wonderkid linked to Arsenal & Man United? | Goal.com

 Abdallah Sima: Who is Senegal wonderkid linked to Arsenal & Man United?

-Abdallah Sima already being regarded as one of the future stars of African football.
+Abdallah Sima is already being regarded as one of the future stars of African football.

 He has played an instrumental role as Slavia Prague reached the last eight of this season’s Europa League – where they fell to Mikel Arteta’s Arsenal.